 8. Enter the ServiceNow instance URL in the ServiceNow URL field.

-10. Select the one or multiple events to listen from the Listen to event drop-down.
+10. Select When new record is inserted option from the Listen to event drop-down.

-11. Click Pick to choose the preconfigured OAuth connection from the Pick an OAuth connection modal.
+13. Click Pick to choose the preconfigured OAuth connection from the Pick an OAuth connection modal.

 Only Control Room managed OAuth connections are supported.
 See Use OAuth connection for more information.

-12. Optional: Add variables to the trigger in the Response option.
+14. Optional: Add variables to the trigger in the Response option.
 For more information about variables, see Variables overview.

 Note: If you use an existing variable for response, ensure that Use as input check box is enabled for the variable.

-15. Click Save to save the bot.
+17. Click Save to save the automation.